What Manafort's Indictment Reveals About His New York City Real Estate Deals

 During our investigation, WNYC did not find any records of business activity by John Hannah, LLC, other than its ownership of the Trump Tower condo 43G.
 Manafort has lived there part-time since 2006.
 (The LLC's name derives from Paul John Manafort and Rick Hannah Davis, a business partner of Manafort's.
 Davis is not facing any charges.)

 But the indictment does list John Hannah, LLC, among the entities "used in the scheme."
-Two former prosecutors said the indictment is not required to spell out every detail of the Mueller's case.
+Two former prosecutors said the indictment is not required to spell out every detail of Mueller's case.

 Kevin Downing, attorney for Paul Manafort, said in a statement, "Mr. Manafort represented pro-European Union campaigns for the Ukrainians and in the course of that representation he was seeking to further democracy and to help the Ukrainians come closer to the United States and to the EU.
 Those activities ended in 2014, two years before Mr. Manafort served in the Trump Campaign."